Breast Cancer Negligence Claims

 • Other - These can include inflammatory breast cancer, invasive lobular breast cancer and Paget's disease of the breast

-How is breast cancer diagnosed?
+How should breast cancer be diagnosed?

-If detected early enough there is a good chance of recovery from breast cancer.
+If detected early enough, there is a good chance of recovery from breast cancer.
 Women are advised to regularly check their breasts for anything out of the ordinary and to make sure they visit their GP if they notice anything amiss.

 Mammographic screening is used to detect early breast lesions and all women aged 50 to 70 are invited for breast cancer screening every three years.
+If you report symptoms to your GP or anything is detected during a mammogram screening, your doctor should refer you for a biopsy and other follow-up tests urgently, through which breast cancer can be diagnosed and treatment can begin.

 How is it treated?